apache/opennlp-models/README.md

    - Slovenian
    - Spanish
    - Swedish
+   - Turkish
    - Ukrainian

 These models are compatible with OpenNLP `>= 1.0.0`.
-Further details are available at the [OpenNLP Models](https://opennlp.apache.org/models.html) page and in the [CHANGELOG](https://dist.apache.org/repos/dist/release/opennlp/models/ud-models-1.1/CHANGES).
+Further details are available at the [OpenNLP Models](https://opennlp.apache.org/models.html) page and in the [CHANGELOG](https://dist.apache.org/repos/dist/release/opennlp/models/ud-models-1.2/CHANGES).

 In addition, we provide a **Language Detector**, which is able to detect 103 languages in ISO 693-3 standard.
 Works well with longer texts that have at least 2 sentences or more from the same language.